Rambeboy/Humanity/README.md

 - Thanks to Humanity Protocol for creating an amazing platform
 - Thanks to all contributors and testers

----

-Remember to always keep your private keys secure and never share them with anyone.
+**Remember to always keep your private keys secure and never share them with anyone.**

 ---